sobolevn/sobolevn.github.io/_talks/hexlet-online-meetup-2020.md

 This talk was targeted on the very beginners in programming.

-I was explaning how composition and types work.
+I was explaining how composition and types work.